Atlantic theater aircraft carrier operations during World War II: Neutralization of the French fleet (1940-1942)

 The Fall of France and establishment of the government at Vichy in June 1940 caused anxiety in Britain regarding which combatant, if any, would get the use of the warships of the French Navy then mostly anchored in North African ports.
-The French Navy was the world's forth largest, after Britain, America, and Japan.
+The French Navy was the world's fourth largest, after Britain, America, and Japan.
 With Britain now standing alone against the seemingly invincible Axis juggernaut, command of the sea was considered essential to her survival.
 British intelligence had learned that the Germans had acquired and were using French naval codes.
 It seemed likely to the British that Germany would soon acquire use of the French ships, regardless of Vichy French assurances that this would not happen.
 The resulting combined Italian/French/German navies would dominate the Mediterranean and change the balance of power on the high seas.
 The French ships could also facilitate the invasion of Britain itself, which British leadership believed to be immanent.
 Alternatively, decisive action by the British to prevent German assimilation of the French fleet could maintain British naval superiority and send a message to the Americans and others that Britain was determined to continue to fight.

 Proposals were made to Vichy France naval leadership in French North Africa for them to continue to fight Germany alongside Britain.
 Alternative proposals for ensuring French warships would not be available to the Axis included quarantining them in neutral ports for the remainder of the war or scuttling them.
 If none of these alternatives was accepted, Britain declared it would sink the French fleet itself.
 The proposals were not accepted.
 Accordingly, in July 1940, British warships of the newly formed Force H including HMS Ark Royal sailed from Gibraltar and in [Operation Catapult attacked the French fleet at Mers El Kébir and Oran.
 In these Vichy French ports were two modern battleships, two older battleships and 21 other warships.
 Aircraft from Ark Royal provided reconnaissance confirming that the French Fleet was preparing to sail rather than accept Britain's terms.
 This aircraft also spotted from overhead to assist with naval bombardment and dropped mines to blockade the port's entrance and that at Oran.
 Next day, that aircraft further damaged a French battleship at Mers-el-Kebir with torpedoes.
 Finally, it pursued the French warships that broke out of the harbor, attacking them with torpedoes.
 This was the first instance of using an aircraft-launched torpedo on a capital ship at sea.